The Long Debated Bourne Stone

 Back to Top

 This series continues with the long Inscription Stone.
-The entire article on all the Spirit Pond stones is here.

 **(Easter Table dating and explanations can be found in any of Landsverk’s books referenced below.)